mx-alex/mx/README.md

   -  your working Microsoft Excel applications receive powerful support : the M-database and M-language
   -  your working M-projects (Cache, IRIS, MSM, MiniM) receive an additional EXCEL INTERFACE
   -  you can use MX as their reporting framework, M creates tables and controls conditional formatting
-  -  there is no problem exporting documents to Excel - with MX you are already in Excel
+  -  there is no problem exporting documents to Excel - with MX you are already inside Excel and inside the database at the same time

 	Using the tool is easy enough.